bitblit/Chirp/V02/README.md

 * Hit the **Next Step** and **Create group** buttons.
 Then, select your newly created group, and hit **Add users to group**, and select the user named **deployer**
 * Congrats, the key/secret pair you just downloaded now has adminstrator access.
+* Lets go ahead and setup that key for your local work.
+At the command line, enter **aws configure** , enter the access key and secret you just got.
+Leave everything else as the defaults.
+If you are on OSX, if you do a **ls ~/.aws** you'll see the file it created.

 ## Learn the basics of the tomcat plugin
 Take a look in the POM file in the static-site subdirectory, looking for this piece: